sentry-josh/assignment-github-app/README.md

 - **Clean Architecture**: Clear separation between UI, business logic, and data layers
 - **Type Safety**: Full TypeScript integration with comprehensive type definitions
-- **Error Handling**: Graceful degradation with user-friendly error messages
+- **Error Handling**: User-friendly error messages
 - **Performance**: Optimized algorithms and React rendering patterns
-- **Testability**: Modular design with comprehensive unit
+- **Testability**: Modular design with comprehensive unit but due to time constraints from me i reduced some of this
-- **Accessibility**: WCAG-compliant UI with proper ARIA labels and keyboard navigation

-## 🔮 Other Things I considered

-- **Real-time Updates**: WebSocket integration for live follower tracking
-- **Advanced Analytics**: Follower growth trends and network analysis
-- **Export Functionality**: CSV/JSON export of ranking reports
-- **User Authentication**: GitHub OAuth for accessing private follower data
-- **Caching Layer**: Redis integration for improved performance
-- **GraphQL Integration**: More efficient data fetching with GitHub's GraphQL API